 Address: 525 S Winchester Blvd, San Jose, CA 95128

 The Winchester Mystery House stands out among the other homes in the San Jose area, although it wasn’t always that way.
-Before Sarah Winchester spent a whopping 7 million dollars on renovating the house between 1886 to 1922, it was a relatively simple 8-room farmhouse.
+Before Sarah Winchester spent a whopping 7 million dollars renovating the house between 1886 and 1922, it was a relatively simple 8-room farmhouse.